DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 *Notice that each attribute and sub attribute element is separated by a comma. **remember** these are arguments to a function or members of a list!*

 #### Datastore
-<a href="https://github.com/rapid7/metasploit-framework/wiki/How-to-use-datastore-options/1ec0c3c29961af66ff2dc3421e7e749a06a07ee4">Datastore</a> is a structure used by the Metasploit framework to configure options in the Metasploit Module.
-As previously mentioned, some of these Datastore objects are from Mixins but we can defined new ones as part of the new module.
+<a href="https://docs.metasploit.com/docs/development/developing-modules/module-metadata/how-to-use-datastore-options.html">Datastore</a> is a structure used by the Metasploit framework to configure options in the Metasploit modules.
+As previously mentioned, some of these Datastore objects are from Mixins but we can also defined new ones to be part of the new Metasploit module.

 A Datastore object can have the following types. *This is an abridged description, see [this](https://docs.metasploit.com/docs/development/developing-modules/module-metadata/how-to-use-datastore-options.html) for more details.
 * **OptAddress** \- IPv4 address.